AI - 2 Chatbots Debating Each Other (Difficulty: 4)

 Step 5 - Add a chat window when the Start button is clicked

-When the user click the Start button, we will add a chat window widget.
-However, we do not want to show the input box at the bottom of the chat window, since both parties debating are AI chatbots, so no human input is needed.
+When the user clicks the Start button, we will add a chat window widget.
+However, we do not want to show the input box at the bottom of the chat window, since both parties debating are AI chatbots.

-One simple solution is to move the chat window lower, so its bottom section is hidden below the bottom edge of the stage:
+One simple solution is to place the chat window lower on the stage, so its bottom section is hidden below the bottom edge of the stage:

-Below is the block for adding the chat window that way:
+Below is the block for adding the chat window with a lower Y position of -60:

-Next, let’s write the prompt for the first chatbot, which will debate on the “pro” side:
+Next, let’s write the prompt for the first chatbot, which will debate on the “pro” side (agreeing with the thesis):

 Step 8 - Call the first chatbot

-Explanations:- The “select chatbot” block will ensure that the request below it will be sent to the chatbot with ID of 1.
+The “select chatbot” block ensures that the AI request below it is sent to the chatbot with ID 1.
 The ID can be 1 to 4, so there can be at most 4 chatbots.

-- We are using the “LLM model” block with a “small” size.
-This is a relatively small AI model that runs very fast and is smart enough for many use cases.
+We are using the “LLM model” block with a “small” size.
+This is a relatively small AI model that runs very fast and is smart enough for this use case.

-- We are using the “waiting” mode, so this block will not finish until we get the response from the AI model and store it in the “result” variable.
+We are using the “waiting” mode, so this block will pause the program until we get a response from the AI model and store it in the “result” variable.

-- We are using a max length of 1000, which means 1000 tokens, or about 750 words.
-That’s more than enough, since we are asking the chatbot to use less than 100 words in our request.
+We are using a maximum length of 1000, which means 1000 tokens, or about 750 words.
+That’s more than enough, since we are asking the chatbot to use fewer than 100 words in our prompt.

-- We are starting a “new chat” session, since this is the first request and we do not need to fetch any chat messages before this one.
+We are starting a “new chat” session, since this is the first request and we do not need to rely on any previous chat messages for context.

 Once we have received the opening statement, we will add it to the chat window.
-We will name this chatbot the “Pro” bot, and display the speech as white text over green background on the left:
+We will name this chatbot the “Pro” bot, and display the statement as white text over a green background on the left:

 This is what it looks like when we click the Start button:

-Next we will write the prompt for getting the opening statement of the con side.
-One difference from the pro side is that now we have “heard” the pro side opening statement (still stored in the “result” variable), so that should be inserted into the request as well:
+Next, we will write the prompt for getting the opening statement of the con side.
+One difference is that now we have received the pro side opening statement (still stored in the “result” variable), so that should be inserted into the request for the con-side chatbot as well.
+In other words, if this is a real debate between 2 persons, the con-side debator should already know the opening statement of the pro-side debator.

 Step 11 - Call the second chatbot